erisu/cordova-paramedic/README.md

 `cordova-paramedic` is a tool to automate execution of Cordova plugins tests (via [`cordova-plugin-test-framework`](https://github.com/apache/cordova-plugin-test-framework)).

-You can use Paramedic to build and run a Cordova app with plugin tests, run these tests on local and remote emulators on [Sauce Labs](https://saucelabs.com/), and report the results.
+You can use Paramedic to build and run a Cordova app with plugin tests, run these tests on local emulators, and report the results.
 It can be used on a local or Continuous Integration environment.

 Cordova Paramedic is currently used to automatically run all plugin tests on CI.